nus-cs2103-AY2021S1/ip/docs/README.md

 **Command:**

-- update "<index of task you want to update>"
+- update '<index of task you want to update>'
-- update desc/date "<new task description/new task date>"
+- update desc/date '<new task description/new task date>'

 **Usage:**